grantcurell/projects/README.md

 ## Additional Files

 Most of the files I use in the projects are linked from the markdown documentation but often there might be additional files not visible for this site.
 It may be easier to browse to the [actual docs folder](https://github.com/grantcurell/grantcurell.github.io/tree/master/docs) and look at the appropriate folder.

-## Disclaimer

-This material is made available for educational purposes, personal research, and informational use only.
-We believe this constitutes a "fair use" of any copyrighted material as provided for in section 107 of the US Copyright Law.
-In accordance with Title 17 U.S.C.
-Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.

-If you wish to use any copyrighted material from this site for purposes of your own that go beyond "fair use," you must obtain permission from the copyright owner.
-These are just notes I have written while learning various things.

 ## How to Configure ONIE